ersingenel/machinelearning-dotnetcore/README.md

 ﻿# ML.Net on .NET Core

-This repository contains a simple ML.NET console application on .NET Core that predicts Dublin residential property price for a specific date based on historical data.
+This repository contains a simple ML.NET console application on .NET Core that predicts Dublin Residential Property Price Index for a specific date based on historical data.

 ## To run the application: